Nikku831/Nikku831/README.md

 # 👋 Hey there!

 ### 🚀 I’m Niharika Sharma, a B.Tech student specializing in Computer Science and Engineering with a focus on **Artificial Intelligence** at **Amrita School of AI, Amrita Vishwa Vidyapeetham, Coimbatore**.
-I’m passionate about **AI, Machine Learning, and Software Development**, and I love building intelligent solutions that actually make an impact.
+I’m learning about **AI, Machine Learning, and Software Development**, and I love building intelligent solutions that actually make an impact.

 ### 💡 What I Do
 🔹 Work with **AI & Machine Learning** to tackle real-world challenges